 Biography

-Dr. Claudia Leeb is a tenured Associate Professor of Political Theory in the School of Politics, Philosophy, and Public Affairs at Washington State University.
-She is also a research affiliate of the Center for European Studies at Harvard University.
 Dr. Leeb is originally from Austria and received her Ph.D. in Political Theory and her M.A. in Gender Studies and Feminist Theory from The New School for Social Research in New York City.
 She also holds a Ph.D. in Psychology and Philosophy of Science and an M.S. in Psychology from the University of Vienna in Austria.
-Before coming to Washington State University in 2012, she taught at Roanoke College and Dartmouth College and held post-doc positions at Harvard University and the University of Chicago.
+She is now a tenured Associate Professor of Political Theory at Washington State University.
+She is also a research affiliate of the Center for European Studies at Harvard University.
+Before coming to Washington State University, she was an Assistant Professor at Roanoke College and a Visiting Assistant Professor at Dartmouth College, and held post-doc positions at Harvard University and the University of Chicago.

-She is the author of five books: Contesting the Far Right: A Psychoanalytic and Feminist Critical Theory Approach (2024, Columbia University Press, New Directions in Critical Theory); The Politics of Repressed Guilt: The Tragedy of Austrian Silence (2018, Edinburgh University Press); Power and Feminist Agency in Capitalism: Toward a New Theory of the Political Subject (2017, Oxford University Press), for which she has received the ASCINA (Austrian Scientists and Scholars in North America) Award for research excellence; Working-Class Women in Elite Academia: A Philosophical Inquiry (2004, Peter Lang Publisher); and Die Zerstӧrung des Mythos von der Friedfertigen Frau [The Destruction of the Myth of the Peaceful Woman] (1998, Peter Lang Publisher).
+She is the author of five books with two more in the making: Contesting the Far Right: A Psychoanalytic and Feminist Critical Theory Approach (2024, Columbia University Press, New Directions in Critical Theory); The Politics of Repressed Guilt: The Tragedy of Austrian Silence (2018, Edinburgh University Press); Power and Feminist Agency in Capitalism: Toward a New Theory of the Political Subject (2017, Oxford University Press), for which she has received the ASCINA (Austrian Scientists and Scholars in North America) Award for research excellence; Working-Class Women in Elite Academia: A Philosophical Inquiry (2004, Peter Lang Publisher); and Die Zerstӧrung des Mythos von der Friedfertigen Frau [The Destruction of the Myth of the Peaceful Woman] (1998, Peter Lang Publisher).

 She has published peer-reviewed articles in several journals, including Political Theory, Perspectives of Politics, Theory & Event, Contemporary Political Theory, Constellations, Social Philosophy Today, The Good Society, Open Cultural Studies, Philosophy & Social Criticism, The Berlin Journal of Critical Theory, and Radical Philosophy Review.
 She has also contributed several peer-reviewed book chapters to anthologies.